 In the article detail page template, we mainly use two powerful tags to retrieve related article data:archiveDetailandarchiveParams.

-Directly call the known custom field names
+Directly call the custom fields with known names

 <article>